-- We have identified the issues that we think the Plan should cover based on the results of the Surveys and proposals in the District Council’s Core Strategy that affect the Parish.
+- We have identified the issues that we think the Plan should cover based on the results of a Residents’ Survey; and proposals in the District Council’s Core Strategy that affect the Parish.

 - We have completed an assessment of the environmental character of the main settlements and surrounding landscapes.
 This will provide the basis for design and environmental policies.

-- Commissioned a Housing Needs Survey undertaken by the Warwickshire Rural Community Council.
+- Commissioned a Housing Needs Survey by the Warwickshire Rural Community Council.

 All of the above documents can be found under “Supporting Material”